FABRICS AND MATERIALS

 Whilst all our packs come with a lifetime guarantee, we recognise, that our products are being used day in and day out, and sometimes accidents happen.
 Whether you’ve smashed up a buckle when closing your car boot, or put a crampon through your rucksack, we’re committed to making sure your product isn’t replaced.
 That’s why we offer free repairs on all products within their first two years of ownership.

-We avoid unnecessary packaging and think carefully about the materials we send our products in.
-Our packs are delivered to customers in compostable mailing bags made from sugarcane, whilst we send most documents via email, to avoid unnecessary printing.
+We avoid unnecessary packaging and think carefully about the materials we send our products in and email most documents in order to avoid unnecessary printing.
+Our packs are delivered to customers in recyclable, paper mailing bags.
 We also encourage our supplier’s to avoid single-use plastics in the deliveries they send to us.

 WORKSHOP WASTE AND EMISSIONS